 So here’s how we grew our likes from 100 to 424 in ~ 40 days.
 We ended up with a total of 461 likes in total.
 The chart below depicts the growth of likes.

 We have been posting organically and not spending $$$ on page likes since, which will explain our plateaued position.
-Oh, and in case you’re wondering about the connection to Bighead, it comes with segmentation and audience targeting.
+Oh, and if you’re wondering about the connection to Bighead, it comes with segmentation and audience targeting.

 Segmentation makes or breaks ad campaigns.
 Our previous choice of people — those interested in digital marketing and artificial intelligence — had not panned out well.
 It led to costly CTRs of 33 US$ per person.
-We had to change it and we went into deep research; translation googling.
+We had to change it, and we went into deep research and translation googling.

-- All we now had to do was come up with a creative that would capture attention
+All we now had to do was come up with a creative that would capture the attention

 Ad copy and creative